Should one refrigerate eggs?

 Eggs 19 hidden nesting place

 Free-range birds will sometimes make their own hidden nests.
 Fed up with us for stealing their eggs, when they want to raise a family they may take to the bushes.
-Although these may be older they are generally far cleaner.
+Although these might be older they are generally far cleaner.

 Commercial eggs

-Commercial eggs have usually been washed in a sanitizing solution and even pasteurised to minimise the risk of a salmonella infection.
+Commercial eggs have usually been washed in a sanitizing solution and even pasteurised to minimise the risk of a Salmonella infection.
 However it removes the natural coating making them more porous and susceptible to the pathogens if not refrigerated.

 Generally those who keep their own hens will eat the eggs almost immediately; those from the grocery story may lie around in the refrigerator or on the counter for weeks.
 This gives the pathogens time to multiply.